Good Life Wealth ManagementGood Life Wealth Management

 • Can result in up to a 30% permanent reduction in monthly benefits compared with claiming at your FRA.
 You can receive income sooner, but the benefit is smaller for life.

 Many people claim early because they need the income, but that choice often costs tens of thousands of dollars over a lifetime compared with waiting if they have the savings cushion to delay.
+Social Security decisions should not be made in isolation, but coordinated with investments, taxes, and withdrawal strategy as part of an overall retirement income planning approach.

 How Earnings and Work Affect Benefits